kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 \(b\) An educational institution conducting such a charter shall submit to theOffice of International Aviation, U.S. Air Carrier Licensing/Special Authorities Division, a statement, signed by its president, certifying that it meets the definition of “educational institution” set forth in [[Volume 4/D Special regulations/0380 Public charters.md#§380.2   Definitions.|§380.2]].

-\(c\) An educational institution conducting such a charter need not comply with the requirements of §[[Volume 4/D Special regulations/0380 Public charters.md#§380.25   Prospectus filing and related requirements.|§380.25]], 380.28, 380.34, and 380.35.
+\(c\) An educational institution conducting such a charter need not comply with the requirements of [[Volume 4/D Special regulations/0380 Public charters.md#§380.25   Prospectus filing and related requirements.|§§380.25]], 380.28, 380.34, and 380.35.

 ## Subpart C—Requirements Applicable to Charter Operators